davidsusu/dacl/README.md

 However, it has its own concepts:

 - maximum obviousness and simplicity, no implicit magic
-- describes a list of string to string key-value pairs, no data types
+- describes a list of string-to-string key-value pairs, no data types
 - indentation-based hierarchy
 - hierarchy of prefix scopes, but the output is flat
-- supports comments and empty lines
+- supports comments and no-op empty lines
 - supports quotes and escape sequences
 - long content can be described using continuation lines without any magic of autoadding newlines or spaces
 - UTF-8